chaaz/versio/docs/usage.md

 # Using Versio

-You can use versio manually, but it also really shines when it's used with git as part of a CI/CD pipeline.
-Here's some ways that you can use Versio.
+You can use versio to manually get and set version numbers, but it also seemlessly integrates with git and your CI/CD pipeline.
+Here's some
+examples:

 ## Getting and Setting